$P$-Schur positive $P$-Grothendieck Polynomials: and shifted multiset tableaux

 \begin{ex} Let $\mu=(5,4,2)$.
 Then

-is an element $P \in SMT(\mu)$ with $wt(T)=(4,2,2,5,5,1,3)$ and $dw(P)=(1,2,1,5,2)$. \end{ex}
+is an element $P \in SMT(\mu)$ with $wt(P)=(4,2,2,5,5,1,3)$ and $dw(P)=(1,2,1,5,2)$. \end{ex}

-\begin{dfn} An element of ${SMT^{\pm}}(\mu)$ with diagonal weight $(0,\ldots,0)$ is called a \textbf{\emph{signed shifted semistandard tableau}} of shape $\mu$, or element of ${SST^{\pm}}(\mu)$.
-An element of ${SMT}(\mu)$ with diagonal weight $(0,\ldots,0)$ is called a \textbf{\emph{shifted semistandard tableau}} of shape $\mu$, or element of ${SST}(\mu)$. \end{dfn}
+\begin{dfn} An element of ${SMT}(\mu)$ with diagonal weight $(0,\ldots,0)$ is called a \textbf{\emph{signed shifted semistandard tableau}} of shape $\mu$, or element of ${SST}(\mu)$.
+An element of ${SMT^0}(\mu)$ with diagonal weight $(0,\ldots,0)$ is called a \textbf{\emph{shifted semistandard tableau}} of shape $\mu$, or element of ${SST^0}(\mu)$. \end{dfn}

-\begin{remark} Note that ${SST}(\mu)$, which is the subset of ${SST^{\pm}}(\mu)$ with no primes in the leftmost $\setminus$ direction diagonal, agrees with the classical definition of shifted semistandard tableau (e.g., ~\cite{Ser09}) and is therefore the generating set for the $P$-Schur function $P_{\mu}$.
-Moreover, if $m$ is the number of parts of $\mu$, it is not difficult to see that ${SST^{\pm}}(\mu)$ differs from ${SST}(\mu)$ and ${SMT^{\pm}}(\mu)$ differs from ${SMT}(\mu)$ only by a power of $2^m$. \end{remark}
+\begin{remark} Note that ${SST^0}(\mu)$, which is the subset of ${SST}(\mu)$ with no primes in the leftmost diagonal, agrees with the usual definition of shifted semistandard tableau (e.g., ~\cite{Ser09}) and is therefore the generating set for the $P$-Schur function $P_{\mu}$.
+Moreover, if $m$ is the number of parts of $\mu$, it is not difficult to see that number of elements with a given weight and column weight in ${SST}(\mu)$ is equal to $2^m$ times the number of elements in ${SST^0}(\mu)$ with that weight and column weight.
+The relationship of ${SMT}(\mu)$ to ${SMT^0}(\mu)$ is the same. \end{remark}

 \begin{dfn} A \textbf{\emph{maximal shifted multiset tableau}} of shape $\mu$, or element of $\overline{SMT}(\mu)$ is an element of ${SMT}(\mu)$ with the following properties:

 \begin{enumerate} \item{Each box $d_{ij}$ may only contain $i$s.} \item{For each $i \geq 1$ and $ k \geq 0$ we have $\sum\limits_{1 \leq j \leq k} |d_{(i+1)j}|-|d_{i(j-1)}| \leq 0$} \end{enumerate}